 Canard type airplane is an airplane which the horizontal stabilizer is placed in front of the wing.
 The term “canard” may be used to describe both the aircraft itself, the wing configuration, or the foreplane.
+This fixed-wing aircraft that feature a small foreplane or forewing located in front of the main wing.
+This unconventional design, often described as “backward,” offers some advantages besides disadventages over traditional tail-mounted horizontal stabilizers.

 Pros and cons of a canard wing design are: